 Page

 Public-Trading Markets 60

 Appraisal Rights 61

 Stock Repurchases 61

-Litigation Relating to the Merger THE MERGER AGREEMENT 61 62
+Litigation Relating to the Merger 61

+THE MERGER AGREEMENT 62

-The Merger The Merger 62
+The Merger 62

 Completion of the Merger 62

 Conditions to Completion of the Merger 62

 Reasonable Best Efforts to Obtain Required Stockholder Votes 63

 No Solicitation 63

 Termination 64

-Name; Headquarters 66

 Bylaw Amendments 66

 Other Covenants and Agreements 67

 Representations and Warranties 68

 Employee Benefit Plans 69

 Expenses and Fees 69

 Possible Alternative Merger Structure 69

 Amendment or Waivers 70

 INFORMATION ABOUT THE COMPANIES 71

 DESCRIPTION OF MGIC CAPITAL STOCK 72

 General 72

 Common Stock 72

 Preferred Stock 72

 COMPARATIVE MARKET PRICES AND DIVIDENDS 73

 UNAUDITED PRO FORMA FINANCIAL INFORMATION 74

 COMPARISON OF STOCKHOLDERS' RIGHTS 82

+General 82

-General Authorized Capital 82 82
+Authorized Capital 82

-Aumorized Capital Number of Directors 82
+Number of Directors 82

-Vacancies Vacancies 83
+Vacancies 83

 Special Meetings of the Board 83

 Business Combination Statute 83

 Fair Price Statute 84

 Control Share Acquisition Statute 85

 "Greenmail" Transactions 85

 Stockholder Rights Plan 85

 Classified Board of Directors and Cumulative Voting 86

 Removal of Directors 86

 Special Meetings of Stockholders 87

 Actions by Stockholders without a Meeting 87

 Amendment of Certificate of Incorporation and Bylaws 87

 LEGAL MATTERS 88

 EXPERTS 88

 SUBMISSION OF FUTURE STOCKHOLDER PROPOSALS 90

 WHERE YOU CAN FIND MORE INFORMATION 90

 Page

 OTHER MATTERS TO BE CONSIDERED AT THE MGIC ANNUAL MEETING 92

 Proposal for the Election of Three Directors 92

 Proposal for the Ratification of the Appointment of PricewaterhouseCoopers LLP 97

 Proposal to Approve the Adjournment of the MGIC Annual Meeting 98

 CORPORATE GOVERNANCE AND BOARD MATTERS OF MGIC 99

 Board Attendance 99

 Corporate Governance Guidelines and Code of Business Conduct 99

-Communicating with the Board 99
+Communicating with the Board 100

 Director Independence 100

 Committees 100

-Audit Committee 100
+Audit Committee 101

 Audit Committee Report 101

 Management Development, Nominating and Governance Committee 102

 Risk Management Committee 103

 Securities Investment Committee 103

 Executive Committee 103

 Director Compensation 103

 BENEFICIAL OWNERSHIP OF MGIC COMMON STOCK 104

 COMPENSATION OF DIRECTORS OF MGIC 106

 COMPENSATION OF EXECUTIVE OFFICERS OF MGIC 108

 Compensation Discussion and Analysis 108

-Compensation Committee Report 116
+Compensation Committee Report 117

 Compensation and Related Tables 117

 Potential Payments Upon Termination or Change-in-Control 123

-OTHER INFORMATION 124
+OTHER INFORMATION 125

-Section 16(a) Beneficial Ownership Reporting Compliance 124
+Section 16(a) Beneficial Ownership Reporting Compliance 125

 ANNEX A Agreement and Plan of Merger, dated as of February 6, 2007, by and between MGIC Investment Corporation and Radian Group Inc.

-ANNEX B Opinion of Goldman, Sachs & Co., dated as of February 6, 2007
+ANNEX B Opinion of Goldman, Sachs & Co., dated as of February 6, 2007, by and between with investment Conformation and Nation Original Management of the Conformation of Goldman, Sachs & Co., dated as of February 6, 2007.

-ANNEX C Opinion of Lehman Brothers, dated as of February 6, 2007
+ANNEX C Opinion of Lehman Brothers, dated as of February 6, 2007 ANNEX C Opinion of Lehman Brothers, dated as of February 6, 2007

+ANNUAL Common of Foley & Larder LLP

+Opinion of Foley & Lardner LLP

+Opinion of Wachtell, Linton, Rosen & Katz

+Consent of Pricewaterhouse Coopers LLP

+Consent of Deloitte & Touche LLP Consent of Deloitte & Touche LLP

+Exhibit 23.3

+Form of Proxy Materials

+Form of Proxy Materials

+Consent of Goldman, Sachs & Co.

+Consent of Lehman Brothers